3 Steps to improve closing process

 Step 3 – The complete solution

 The complete solution is a solution where the end-user cannot make errors in the data entry processes because rules and interdependencies between different data fields can be programmatically controlled.
-This solution is based on a modern web-based workflow where all forms can be tailored exactly based on data content in different journal types, local country regulations and where extensive controls are built in to guarantee maximum data quality.
+This solution is based on a modern web-based workflow where all forms can be tailored exactly based on data contained in different journal types, local country regulations and where extensive controls are built in to guarantee maximum data quality.
 To improve end-user productivity data import/export functions are available as well as uploading of supporting documentation for the journal entries.

 SLA reporting and monitoring functions are also available to monitor the progress of the work.